nalakas/testingrepo/README.md

 Reliable message delivery is only available in Salesforce API version 37.0 and later.
 ```

+## How To Use
+[Download the inbound endpoit jar](https://store.wso2.com/store/assets/esbconnector/details/fbb433b5-4d74-4064-84c2-e4b23c531aa2) or build the project ** mvn clean install ** to get the jar and add it in the <ESB-Home>/dropin directory.

 ## Creating a PushTopic
 you need to first [create a custome object in salesforce](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/create_object.htm) and [create PushTopic](https://developer.salesforce.com/docs/atlas.en-us.202.0.api_streaming.meta/api_streaming/create_a_pushtopic.htm) that contains an SOQL query.
 Go to the developer console of your Salesforce account and click on **Debug->Open Execute Anonymous Window.** Add the following entry in the Enter Apex Code window.